 - Hiking socks.
 I have blister prone feet and so prefer cushioned socks.
 I like the Fox River padded crew socks or the Thorlo padded walking socks

 - Tragically practical hiking/travel pants.
-I have worn and liked these from Columbia.
 The nice thing about them is that you can also wear them for more urban settings on your trip.
 You can’t say that for convertible pants which are practical but look ridiculous anywhere off the trail

 - Short sleeved performance fabric t-shirt.
 I have a dizzying selection from Under Armour, Mountain Hardwear and Solomon.
 Take a color that would not also look out of place for more urban parts of your trip

 - Long sleeved performance mock-zip.
 Much performance clothing is styled for some sort of boyishly figured rock climbing Goddess.
 The Land’s End clothing usually has a boxier cut and fits a real woman better

 - Long sleeved light fleece like this one from Columbia.
 It packs down small, repels water and is warm without being too heavy